3lvia/terraform-provider-elvid/README.md

 # Project structure
 * repo-root
   * terraform-tester.tf and versions.tf: Terraform files for manually testing the provider.
-  * elvidapiclient: go class-library for getting AccessToken from AD and calling ElvID-api
+  * elvidapiclient: go class library for getting AccessToken from AD and calling ElvID-api
   * main.go: Standard file, sets up serving of the provider by calling the Provider()-function.
   * provider.go: Defines the provider schema (inputs to the provider), the mapping to resources, and the interface that is passed to resources
   * resource_clientsecret.go: Defines the resource schema and methods for clientsecrets.